-Table 3.4 provides the results for each month of 2017.
+Table 3.6 provides the results for each month of 2018.
 None of these values exceed the assertion of 40 nsec.
-Therefore the assertion is verified for 2017.
+Therefore the assertion is verified for 2018.
+Figure 3.10 provides additional supporting information in the form of a time-history of global average UTCOE values at each 15 minute epoch for the year.